mengtao-code/templatejs/README.md

 # templatejs

-as a temporary start-up project like create-react-app.
+A simple start-up project like create-react-app.

-## how can you use templatejs?
+## How to use it?

-1. prepare required files
+1. Prepare required files

 ```shell
 ProjectName='hello-world'